Legacy Code

 Since Clang gives us access to the entire C++ AST (including information from the preprocessor and the source code itself), we can extract all sorts of useful information from here.
 For example, we can generate output which contains the configuration data on a structured format, together with the source code implementing the functional parts.

-Manager boss("Bob The Boss", new BossBehavior /* defined elsewhere */);
+person: name: Bob The Boss type: Manager source: { Manager boss("Bob The Boss", new BossBehavior /* defined elsewhere */); }

 Of course, we still would need to implement the getArguments function somewhere.